Is counselling confidential?

 The first session or two is a time for mutual connection, for your psychologist to learn about you and your issues and do some initial treatment planning.
 It’s important for you to talk to your psychologist about what you hope to achieve so you can set goals together and measure your progress along the way.

-The content of the sessions, which may include discussion, testing, experimenting with new behaviours, or other relevant activities will be determined by your individual need.
-You may sometimes be asked to do some homework assignments between visits and family members may also be involved in sessions if this is something you would find helpful.
+The content of the sessions, which may include discussion, testing, experimenting with new behaviours, or other relevant activities, will be determined by your individual need.
+You may sometimes be asked to do homework assignments between visits, and family members may also be involved in sessions if this is something you would find helpful.

 Appointments are held on the hour and run for 50 minutes.

 The initial consultation is just about getting to know you and getting a description, or history, of the presenting problem.

-A standard consultation may then involve; assessment and diagnosis, supportive counselling, treatment and/or therapy.
+A standard consultation may then involve assessment and diagnosis, supportive counselling, treatment or therapy.

 How many appointments will I need?

 Everyone’s treatment is different.
 How many appointments you might need will depend on many factors.
-You may have complicated issues, or a relatively straight forward problem that you want to address.
-Occasionally a single session will be sufficient to provide appropriate and useful information, however most people require between three to ten sessions, while others require longer-term support.
+You may have complicated issues or a relatively straightforward problem that you want to address.
+Occasionally a single session will be sufficient to provide appropriate and useful information.
+Most people require between three to ten sessions, while others require longer-term support.
 Practically, you might also be limited by finances as only a certain number of sessions can be rebated by Medicare or private health insurers.

 The number of sessions required will be discussed between you and your psychologist after the first appointment.
-The focus will be on balancing financial constraints with ensuring enough time is allowed for you to effectively resolve your issues and work towards what you hope to accomplish.
+The focus will be on balancing financial constraints while ensuring enough time is allowed for you to effectively resolve your issues and work towards what you hope to accomplish.

 Clinical Hypnotherapy appointments may require 4 – 8 sessions, and sessions with Neurofeedback are dependent on an individual’s diagnosis and treatment plan.

 What is the cost of each session?

 The cost of sessions depends on a number of factors, such as whether you are able to access rebates.